 - Never drink tap water, and avoid drinks with ice.
 Bottled water is your best option here.

-If you’d love to visit Sumatra but don’t want to organize everything yourself, these tours will do it for you:
+If you’d love to visit Sumatra but don’t want to organize everything yourself, these Sumatra tours will do it for you:

 Is Sumatra safe to travel?

-Very safe.
+Is Sumatra safe for tourists.
+It’s very safe.
 Sumatrans are friendly towards foreigners and crime is rare outside the main cities.